AthenaFoss/Time-Managment-Tool/README.md

 # Time Management Tool 🚀

+## Project Origin

+This project was inspired by a personal journey shared in [this tweet](https://x.com/NikhilEth/status/1846957571761983971) about creating a time management solution based on productivity techniques.

 ## Overview

 A comprehensive web application designed to help you manage time, prioritize tasks, and boost productivity.
 Built with modern web technologies and inspired by advanced time management techniques.